COPD Home Care in SW Fort Worth/Burleson TX

 The indoor environment is the most controllable respiratory trigger.
 Smoke — including secondhand smoke and wood smoke — is the most damaging.
 Patients and families should also address:

-Using a HEPA air purifier in the patient's primary living and sleeping areas, changing HVAC filters regularly, and maintaining low humidity (40–50%) can meaningfully reduce airborne triggers.
+Using a HEPA air purifier in the patient's primary living and sleeping areas, changing HVAC filters regularly, and maintaining low humidity (40–50%) can meaningfully reduce airborne triggers and stress on the respiratory system.

 Energy Conservation and Activity Pacing